-- A. The insured shall have the option to purchase and the insurer shall not refuse to issue an annual motor vehicle policy or bond providing compulsory coverages containing any expiration date as the insured may elect.
-Insurers may offer such policies or bonds for a period of more than one year but not more than two years or may issue an extension of any existing policy or bond. - B. Policies insuring individually owned motorcycles, trailers and other recreational-type vehicles shall, at the option of the insured, be issued for a period of less than one year with policy expiration to be coterminous with the registration.
+- A. Policies issued by assignment through the MAIP shall be for 12 month terms. - B. Policies insuring individually owned motorcycles, trailers and other recreational-type vehicles shall, at the option of the insured, be issued for a period of less than one year with policy expiration to be coterminous with the registration.
 Endorsement M-0103-S, titled Non-Renewal of Policy (Motorcycles, Recreational Vehicles & Trailers), must be issued with the policy.